FAQ

 Are Visual Editor tests code based?

 A Visual Editor test does not require any code.
 This design makes it easy for technical and nontechnical teammates alike to own testing.
 Moreover, it offers flexibility, which Rainforest users value.
-Visual Editor tests work on a visual level.
-Users interact with the UI, not with the DOM.
+Visual Editor tests work on a visual level and will try to predefine a DOM layer without you needed to know the code.

 How do Visual Editor tests perform their evaluation?